Constitution of the GSA

 G: Maintain an ongoing open and professional dialogue with School administrators, faculty, and staff.

-Service of the Council
+VI: Service of the Council

 A: Maintain and provide for Social Work students a variety of educational, professional, cultural, and social events, resources, and caucuses designed to enhance the growth of the student affiliates.